Roadrunner SMB

 Output Description

-BootstrapSecretArn ARN of the bootstrap secret (for programmatic retrieval)
+BootstrapSecretArn ARN of the bootstrap secret (automation)

 SmbSharePath UNC path template for share access